 A national speaker on Volunteer Development and Management, Cheli is a recent graduate of both LEAD San Diego’s EMBARK & IMPACT Classes and a finalist for the highly coveted Herbert G. Klein Award for Exemplary Leadership.
 In recent years Cheli has been named Woman of the Year, by the San Diego LGBT Community Center for her tireless advocacy and activism and recognized by the City of San Diego for community leadership.

 Cheli is passionate about volunteering and devotes countless hours to community organizations.
 She is a firm believer in donating time, talent and treasure to cultural and educational organizations, and has sat on the board of directors for Diversionary Theatre, Bayshore Preparatory School and The Latino/a and Indigenous Peoples’ Unity Coalition, in addition to, Home Start, Inc., Lambda Archives of San Diego and most recently has been elected to the Board of Directors for San Diego LGBT Pride where she serves as the Chair of the Board Development Committee.

-Cheli is engaged and lives in Lemon Grove, with her four children Brianna, Richard, Maya and Mateo.
+Cheli lives in San Diego with her children Brianna, Richard, Maya and Mateo.